asrhou/NATMI/README.md

 NATMI was tested using python 2.7 and 3.7 versions with pandas X.Y, XlsxWriter X.Y, xlrd X.Y, seaborn 0.8.1, igraph 0.7.1, NetworkX 2.1 and PyGraphviz 1.5.

-From the directory in which you wish to install NATMI, run the following command:
+To install NATMI, run the following command in the desired instalation directory:
 ```bat
    git clone https://github.com/asrhou/NATMI.git
 ```

-This tool currently provides command line utilities only.
+This tool currently provides command-line utilities only.

 ## Required Data and Formats